-- A nameplate or embroidered name should be on outer garments. - Special insignias, (e.g., SWAT, FTO, TAC, K9 and Fitness Incentive) may be worn as designated by the Chief of Police or the authorized designee.
-Each member is to authorized to wear two special insignias.
-See item h. - An American flag pin may be worn, centered above the nameplate and special insignias. - The department-issued badge or an authorized sewn-on cloth replica must be worn and be visible at all times while in uniform.
-Sworn non-uniform personnel will wear or carry the badge so it is conspicuous and can be displayed whenever appropriate. - The designated insignia indicating the employee's rank should be worn at all times while in uniform.
+- The department-issued badge or an authorized sewn-on cloth replica must be worn and be visible at all times while in uniform.
+Sworn non-uniform personnel will wear or carry the badge so it is conspicuous and can be displayed whenever appropriate. - The designated insignia indicating the employee's rank should be worn at all times while in Class A or Class B uniform.
 The Chief of Police or the authorized designee may authorize exceptions. - Award bars may be worn as designated by the Chief of Police.
 If award pins and bars are worn, they will be worn 1/8 inch above the name plate and any special insignia will be worn under the name plate, to the left and right of the button on the pocket flap. - Service Stripes are authorized to be worn on both the dress and duty uniform. - Each stripe represents three years of service. - The service stripes are worn centered on the outside bottom half of the left sleeve on both the long sleeve patrol and dress uniform (Fig. B). - The service stripe is placed at an angle of 45 degrees with the lower end toward the inside seam of the sleeve, and it is placed 4 inches from the bottom of the sleeve (Fig. C). - The outside edges that follow the length of the uniform sleeve will be folded under leaving a 1⁄4 inch of material from the outside edge of the service stripe (Fig D). - Special insignias and award bars are also authorized to be worn on the external vest carrier.